 Toads on Roads

 Toads on Roads is a national initiative which aims to help set up and manage toad crossing across the country.
 Roads are a huge issue for amphibians, with the main threat being that of cars.
 Roads bisect amphibian migration routes between breeding ponds and over-wintering sites and so the aim of a toad crossing is to help as many toads as possible make it to the other side of the road.
 There are a number of registered toad crossings within the county, with one of CPARG's most active ones is in central Cambridge.
-We are looking for volunteers to help organise other crossings in their towns and villages with CPARG helping to support them where we can.
-If you'd like to know more, please contact Mark Goodman.
+Every year we are on the lookout for volunteers to help us with toad patrols throughout the county.

 Cambridge Midwife Toads